nmdp-bioinformatics/MiHAIP/README.md

 Copy all the executable programs (netChop-3.1, netMHCpan-3.0, RTG.jar and snpEff.jar) into the directory ./MiHAIP1.4.5/Tools.
 Copy the input files into ./path/to/input.
 Caution: the input files should include the .vcf.gz and index file .vcf.gz.tbi
 ## Note:
-Give a unique pair ID for each run, e.g. -pid 1;
+Assign a unique pair ID for each run, e.g. -pid 1;
 The sex needs to be defined donor's sex follow recipient's sex, e.g. -sex MM, which means male donor to male recipient.
 It helps to find HY.
 The HLA types should include all 6 alleles and separated by comma (there is no space in between alleles).
 -t argument points the path to tools box.